-The first clue that anthropology was taking over the world in 2015 was the March 2015 issue of American Anthropologist, where anthropologist Virginia Dominguez wrote she was “taking over the world.”
-Well, admittedly she meant taking over the “World Anthropology Section of the American Anthropologist,” but still.
+In 2015, it looked for a brief moment that anthropology was taking over the world.
+The first clue was the March 2015 issue of American Anthropologist, where anthropologist Virginia Dominguez wrote she was “taking over the world.”
+Well, admittedly Dominguez meant taking over the “World Anthropology Section of the American Anthropologist,” but still.

 But most of all, there was President Ashraf Ghani of Afghanistan meeting with President Barack Obama and talking anthropology.
 Ashraf Ghani taught at the Johns Hopkins University, and while by the time I arrived there he had moved on to the World Bank, I was fortunate to learn from his team-taught class with Katherine Verdery.
 But as President of Afghanistan, perhaps it gives new meaning to his analysis of Eric Wolf as an “attempt to write a history of the present as a history of power” (Ghani, Writing a History of Power: An Examination of Eric R. Wolf’s Anthropological Quest 1995:32; see also Eric Wolf, Europe and the People Without History).